Ing. Samuel Laboy

 The three great pyramids have survived the inclement weather, vandalism, and the visit of millions of tourists throughout their history.
 The Great Pyramid is listed as the first of the Seven Wonders of the Ancient World.
 It stands in a complete form, regardless of being built thousands of years before the other buildings included in the list.

-Even in this epoch, with an advanced technology, huge engineering works, and having traveled to the moon and back, the three great pyramids continue being of interest and fascinating to all.
+Even in this epoch, with advanced technology, huge engineering works, and having traveled to the moon and back, the three great pyramids continue being of interest and fascinating to all.
 There is no doubt that the three pyramids and the Sphinx represent a great legacy received from the ancient Egyptians.

 Besides the Giza pyramidal complex, there are other archeological areas in Egypt where pyramids, temples, tombs, and other structures were built.
 For example, there are pyramids at the regions of Saqqara, Meidum, Dahshur, and other sites.
 Some of these old structures have been well preserved.
 Others are only partially in good condition, and some, are only remains of the original structures.